Publications Awards

 Frequency: The prize will be awarded annually and will only be issued if suitable nominations are received.

-Nomination arrangements: Articles published by a member of the Institute are selected from Insight and circulated to a judging panel for consideration.
-The judging panel will comprise the NDT Technical Committee (NDTTC) Chair and the Honorary Technical Editor, plus two other NDT members (nominated by the NDTTC Chair).
+Nomination arrangements: Automatic.
+Shortlist prepared by the NDT Sub-Committee and circulated to a judging panel for consideration.
+The judging panel will comprise the NDT Sub-Committee Chair and the Honorary Technical Editor, plus two other NDT members (nominated by the NDT Sub-Committee Chair).

 Publicity: The award will be fully reported in Institute publications and the Secretariat will issue details in a press release to the technical and engineering institutional press.